MikeAmputer/godot-simple-scene-loader/README.md

 - example files
 - excessive scripts and files
 - any project settings references
-- absolute paths to unexisting files
+- absolute paths to non-existent files

 ## Installation
 1. Obtain the asset from the Godot Asset Library or [download](https://github.com/MikeAmputer/godot-simple-scene-loader/archive/refs/heads/master.zip) from github